Gossip Girl’s Reboot Will Feature A Christopher John Rogers Runway Show

 Gossip Girl’s reboot is almost here, and so are the memorable fashion moments.
 Though one may think it’s hard to match Eric Daman’s costumes on the original TV show, that ran from 2007 to 2012, the HBO Max show is already making fashion waves.

-On Thursday, the platform released a new trailer for the show, premiering on July 8, complete with a staged Christopher John Rogers fashion show.
+On Thursday, the platform released a new trailer for the show, premiering on July 8 in the US (hopefully with a UK date following soon after), complete with a staged Christopher John Rogers fashion show.
 In the teaser, viewers can see Upper East Sider Julien Calloway (played by Jordan Alexander), a popular influencer and Constance Billard attendee, close a CJR fashion show, dressed in a black-and-white look from Christopher John Rogers’ spring 2021 collection (jump to 1:27 to see).
 The trailer also shows Calloway wearing a black, corseted evening gown by the designer (0:57), as well as models wearing other pieces from the same collection (0:39).
 Refinery29 reached out to Christopher John Rogers, who had no comment about the looks featured in the trailer.

 Advertisement